python-restx/flask-restx/doc/quickstart.rst

 By default, all fields in your return iterable will be rendered as-is.
 While this works great when you're just dealing with Python data structures, it can become very frustrating when working with objects.
-To solve this problem, Flask-RESTPlus provides the :mod:`fields` module and the :meth:`marshal_with` decorator.
+To solve this problem, Flask-RESTX provides the :mod:`fields` module and the :meth:`marshal_with` decorator.
 Similar to the Django ORM and WTForm, you use the ``fields`` module to describe the structure of your response.